shyamven/Elevator/README.txt

 Finally, to test out circuit, we created a testbench file to demonstrate that for different inputs, our elevator would indeed move to the correct floor.
-The first four input sequences resulted in the proper output, but we did encounter an error with the fifth input.
-The elevator remainined on the third floor although the second floor was supposed to be the output.
-Apart from this, the testbench demonstrated that our implementation was on the right track.
+The first four input sequences resulted in the proper output, demonstrating that our implementation was on the right track.
 Time was the main limiting factor in this debugging process.
 This testbench output waveform is shown in "Waveform.jpg"